-This guide aims to help you find sources for genealogy and family history research in the reading rooms of the British Library, other institutions and online.
-It does not attempt to give advice on how to conduct research.
-If you are not experienced in this field, we recommend you read one of the many introductions to the subject before you make a start.
+You'll find sources for genealogy research in the British Library’s Reading Rooms, other institutions and online.
+If you have no experience of family history research, we recommend you read one of the many introductions to the subject before you make a start.

 Primary genealogical material such as letters and diaries can also be found in the Manuscripts collections, including those compiled by antiquaries such as Davy’s Suffolk Collection.
 Please check the Archives and Manuscripts Catalogue when planning a visit to the Manuscripts Reading Room.

-Uniquely in the British Library, genealogical records of British families in India are held in the Asian & African Studies Reading Room.
+The British Library's India Office Records has genealogical records of British families in India.
+You can find these in the Asian & African Studies Reading Room.
 The records include certificates of baptisms, marriages and burials from 1698 to 1947.
-For further information, please see India Office Records and Private Papers collection guide and How to Search for Baptisms, Marriages and Burials

 B. W. Christmas, Sources for one-name studies and for other family historians: a selected list and finding aid.
 London: Guild of One-Name Studies, 1991